syncfusion-content/uwp-docs/uwp/DataGrid/Performance-tips.md

 ### Improving loading performance when DataGrid loaded into the ScrollViewer

 Loading DataGrid within other controls disables the virtualization resulting in performance delay.
-By setting 'SfDataGrid.Height' you can improve the performance when loading DataGrid into the 'ScrollViewer'.
+By setting `SfDataGrid.Height` you can improve the performance when loading DataGrid into the `ScrollViewer`.

 {% tabs %}
 {% highlight xaml %}